 Slow train speeds, direction changes, stopping on wheel sensors

 Several situations can occur that will cause many sensors or transducers used for triggering equipment to function improperly.
 Examples include trains that traverse the equipment at slow speeds, change direction, or trains that come to a stop while positioned on top of a sensor.
 The inability to operate at zero speed can cause equipment malfunction.

 Zero speed capability

 Frauscher wheel sensors offer true zero speed capability, a feature not available in other types of equipment used to trigger trackside equipment.
-This means that if a train stops directly on top of a sensor, the position is maintained and will continue to function where it left off when the train resumes movement.
+This means that if a train stops directly on top of a sensor, the position and wheel count is maintained and the count will continue where it left off when the train resumes movement.
 This capability ensures equipment will be triggered properly, even in the event of zero speed movement.

 Accuracy of detection, center pulse

 The Frauscher Wheel Sensor RSR110 combined with the Wheel Sensor Signal Converter WSC provides accuracy of detection that is not possible with other types of triggering equipment.
 This high level of accuracy includes the ability to trigger an output at the exact point in time when the wheel is centered over the sensor, as exact positioning is vital to the proper function of trackside equipment.
 This accuracy of detection is also helpful in providing reliable speed measurement data.